 - your retailer arrangements.

 State and Territory governments across Australia adopted different approaches to Solar Feed-In Tariffs, sometimes calling them a ‘Solar Bonus Scheme’ or ‘Solar buy-back scheme’.
-But now although the situation is changing for some it still makes good sense to own a PV system or to install a new one.
+Although the situation is changing for some, it still makes good sense to own a PV system or to install a new one.
 Read on to find out why!